wiebket/bt4vt/README.md

 ```

 ## Usage
 Below is an example for using SVEva Fair.
-All code and data for reproducing the example are contained in the [\example](\example) directory.
-The example evaluates the fairness of models released with the [VoxCeleb Trainer]().
+All code and data for reproducing the example are contained in the [example](example) directory.
+The example evaluates the fairness of models released with the <a href="https://github.com/clovaai/voxceleb_trainer" target="_blank">VoxCeleb Trainer</a>.

 ### Evaluate speaker verification performance across subgroups